sfirke/janitor/README.md

 #> 2       Yes     100.0% (1)   0.0% (0) 66.7% (6) 58.3% (7)
 ```

-Together, these tabulation functions fill R's deficit against Excel and SPSS when it comes to quick, informative counts.
+Together, these tabulation functions reduce R's deficit against Excel and SPSS when it comes to quick, informative counts.

 Contact me
 ----------